Hold These Truths

 ABOUT IN-PERSON PERFORMANCES

 Hold These Truths is the first production that San Francisco Playhouse will present for in-person audiences since the Coronavirus pandemic began.
 We are hard at work expanding our health and safety protocols to welcome audiences back inside on June 8th, 2021.
 Masks and social distancing will be required at all performances of Hold These Truths, and our box office staff is developing mechanisms by which audience members will be seated apart from one another.
-A detailed performance schedule, seating capacity, and ticket information will be released soon.
+Please find a detailed overview of our COVID Safety Protocols here.

 ABOUT THE PLAYWRIGHT